 MHCP will process all requests in the order received and provide a response within 30 days.

 You must notify MHCP any time a change occurs.
-Report any changes by completing the appropriate forms below and faxing to MHCP Provider Enrollment at 651-431-7493:
+Report any changes by completing the appropriate forms below and faxing to MHCP Provider Eligibility and Compliance at 651-431-7493:

 MHCP will process the change information and notify the agency if any more documentation is necessary to continue or maintain enrollment with MHCP in relation to the changes.Report/Rate this page